Hyukpyo-Hong/Self-Driving-Car-Vehicle-Detection-and-Tracking/README.md

 [video1]: ./project_video_output.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG, Color, and Spatial features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG, Color, and Spatial features from the training images.

 The code for this step is contained in `second code cell` of the IPython notebook.